vincenzomazzeo/map-engine/README.md

 A directive XML document has to be written for each XML data document to map.

 ### Clothes Catalog Example
-In this example is explained how to transform a XML data document containing data about clothes into an object model.
+In this example is explained how to transform an XML data document containing data about clothes into an object model.

 #### Catalog XML Data Document
 Following is the XML data document: